Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
 The company's own reporting states that its 'Sustainability Department's team is trained in all aspects of human rights and guides the implementation of human rights-related policies for all departments within the company.
-The company also conducts periodical performance on this commitment through a thorough review of current practices, societal demands and feedback from human rights defenders as well as social impact assessment studies at all operations.
+The company also conducts periodical performance on this commitment through a thorough review of current practices and engagement with human rights defenders as well as social impact assessment studies at all operations.

 • Y